intel/tsffs/docs/HarnessingUEFISimple.md

 - `clang`
 - `lld`

-You can install all three from your package maanger.
+You can install both from your package manager.

 ### Ubuntu